narhiril/ORCT2-EarthMover/README.md

 Tested on a 150x150 map without obvious issues, but might see a lag spike during save/load on extremely large maps as the arrays used in the script get quite large.

 As of v0.6, this should work properly, please report any issues.
-I'm going to see if I can clean it up a bit and call it 1.0.
+Maybe someday I'll get around to completely rewriting it in TypeScript and calling it 1.0.